romaintilhac/romaintilhac.github.io/cabo-ortegal/fieldguide.md

 This arc-related interpretation provides a better explanation to the residual character of the harzburgites which was confirmed by [Santos _et al._ (2002)](https://doi.org/10.1093/petrology/43.1.17) based on mantle-array-like Ol chemistry (_i.e._ ~ 0.4 % NiO, Fo90).
 These authors also identified a fractional crystallization trend of decreasing NiO and Fo in Ol between the pyroxenites and dunites (see **fig_mineral-chemistry-olivine**).
 Overall, they considered the lithological heterogeneity of the *Herbeira* massif as derived from a mantle wedge modified by slab-derived fluids or melts.

-In this context, the subordinate Grt-rich mafic rocks, relatively Al- and Ti-rich, are clearly unrelated to the main pyroxenites (**Fig_mineral-chemistry-pyroxenites**).
+In this context, the subordinate Grt-rich mafic rocks, relatively Al- and Ti-rich, are clearly unrelated to the main pyroxenites (see **Fig_mineral-chemistry-cpx**).
 They also exhibit positive Eu, Sr and Ba anomalies and high alkali contents suggesting the former presence of Plg ([Santos _et al._, 2002](https://doi.org/10.1093/petrology/43.1.17)).

 <img src="cabo-ortegal/fieldguide_figures/mineral-chemistry-olivine.png"
 style="max-width: 75%; max-height: 1000px; height: auto;"/>